josh-collinsworth/joco-sveltekit/src/lib/content/uses.md

     - [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens):
       less indispensable now that VS Code has the [Timeline view](https://scotch.io/bar-talk/vs-code-v144-adds-a-git-timeline-view), but still amazingly handy for viewing git status and history in projects.

+    - [Font Preview](https://marketplace.visualstudio.com/items?itemName=ctcuff.font-preview): lets you check out fonts and their features right in your editor, which is super handy, especially for variable fonts and special features like ligatures.

     - [Close HTML/XML Tag](https://marketplace.visualstudio.com/items?itemName=Compulim.compulim-vscode-closetag):
       the only keyboard shortcut I miss from Sublime Text is easily replicated with this extension.
 Gives you a key command to auto-close whatever HTML tag your cursor is currently inside of.